Design Dropbox – A System Design Interview Question

 How Would You Design Dropbox?

 Before you jump into the solution always clarify all the assumptions you’re making at the beginning of the interview.
 Ask questions to identify the scope of the system.
-This will clear the initial doubt and you will get to know what are the specific detail interviewer wants to consider in this service.
-So start with the core features of dropbox to discuss with the interviewers.
+This will clear the initial doubt and you will get to know what is specific detail the interviewer wants to consider in this service.
+So start with the core features of Dropbox to discuss with the interviewers.
 If the interviewers want to add some more features (such as API integration) they will let you know.

-- User should be able to upload/download, update and delete the files
+- Users should be able to upload/download, update, and delete the files

 - File versioning (History of updates)